Roomful of Blues

 Chris Vachon - Guitar:

 Chris is a true multi-talent.
-His prowess as a guitar slinger is well documented, and his strengths as a producer and songwriter grow from album to album.
-He produced Roomful Of Blues’ nine most recent albums, after co-producing all of Roomful’s other releases recorded in the 1990s.
-Chris’s songs— such as Turn It On!
-Turn It Up!, Running Out of Time She’ll Be So Fine, Blue, Blue World, Dynamite and Keep on Rockin’ have become firm favorites in AAA and blues radio formats, bringing many new fans into the Roomful fold.
+His prowess as a guitar slinger is well documented, and his strengths as a producer and songwriter are now well known among critics and fans.
+He produced Roomful of Blues' nine most recent albums.
+Many of Chris' original songs have become fan favorites at AAA and blues radio, bringing a constant stream of new fans into the Roomful fold.
+Guitar Player says Vachon's guitar playing "burns with explosive solos and a delightfully greasy sense of rhythm."

 John Turner - Upright and Electric Bass: